Gatwick Northern Runway project

 GAL consulted on the draft proposal from 9 September to 1 December 2021.
 Information about the project, including the latest news about its development, is available on the Gatwick Airport Limited website.

-The County Council’s formal response to the consultation was approved in November 2021:
+The county council’s formal response to the consultation was approved in November 2021:

 In summer 2022, GAL consulted on potential highway design changes.
-The County Council’s formal response to the consultation was approved in July 2022.
+The county council’s formal response to the consultation was approved in July 2022.

-The DCO application was submitted in July 2023 and accepted by PINS in August 2023.
-Examination of the application will run for six months from 27 February to 27 August 2024, with a decision due in spring 2025.
-If consent is awarded, work would not start until later in 2025 with the Northern Runway operational by 2030 and the construction of other elements continuing until 2038.
+The Development Consent Order (DCO) application was submitted in July 2023 and accepted by PINS in August 2023.
+Examination of the application ran for 6 months from 27 February to 27 August 2024.
+A decision was due in late February 2025.

 Last updated: